ayslan-gamedev/Ayslan-gamedev/README.md

 <img src="https://raw.githubusercontent.com/AyslanSE/AyslanSE/main/master/img/computer-illustration.png" width="310px" align="right" alt="ayslan computer" style="max-width:100%;">
 <h1> Hello World! <br> my name is Ayslan, Game Developer 🎮 </h1>
-I'm a Brazilian game developer, I've studied game creation since I was 14, I've worked in small groups of independent developers, I'm looking for the opportunity to work as a freelancer, I'm specialized in creating game systems, from basic to complex.
-My focus is always to bring an innovative and useful system, and that can be applied in as many situations as possible, always looking for economy and code quality.
-I already worked in a company called just fun, as a programmer, I was responsible for the creation of the rpg battle system, I also worked in a company called Instal Enterntnment, where I was a programmer for several projects such as Cat city, Two Sisters, among others. in addition to having done other parallel projects, and some still in development.
-Besides having some projects of its own authorship, some of them already launched.
+I'm a technician in Brazilian digital game development, I've been studying game creation since I was 14, I graduated in digital game programming at senai in 2022, I've worked in several groups of independent developers, much of it as a volunteer work.
+My focus is always to seek better code quality, through software optimization, and code reuse.

+If you want to know more, contact us through one of the social networks below.
 <br>
 <div align="">
 <div style="display: inline_block"><br>